awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ## Amazon Pinpoint SMS and Voice API Actions<a name="permissions-actions-sms-voice-apiactions"></a>

-This section contains API actions that you can add to the IAM policies in your AWS account\.
+This section identifies API actions that you can add to the IAM policies in your AWS account\.
 By adding these policies to an IAM user account, you can specify which features of the Amazon Pinpoint SMS and Voice API a user is allowed to use\.

 To learn more about the Amazon Pinpoint SMS and Voice API, see the [Amazon Pinpoint SMS and Voice API Reference](https://docs.aws.amazon.com/pinpoint-sms-voice/latest/APIReference/)\.